5 big stories to start the week

-NEW YORK (WABC) --From wild weather in New Jersey, to instant millions on Staten Island, to a bizarre stolen plane incident out West, there were a number of riveting stories that captured attention on Saturday and Sunday.
+NEW YORK (WABC) --A chaotic scene in the Bronx and a shooting involving an off-duty officer in Brooklyn were among the stories making news as the week begins, while drivers, beachgoers and music lovers in the Tri-State area all had their plans disrupted for various reasons.

-Here's a look back at the top 5 headlines from this weekend.
+So in case you missed it all, here's a look back at the top five stories from the past two days.

 ----------